NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     // if a free buffer is available, bufferNum is the index of that free buffer.

-    // if a free buffer is not available, write back the buffer with the largest timeStamp using Disk::writeBlock() and set it as bufferNum.
+    // if a free buffer is not available, write back the buffer with the largest timeStamp (if it's dirty) using Disk::writeBlock() and set it as bufferNum.

     // update the metaInfo entry corresponding to bufferNum with free:false, dirty:false, blockNum:the input block number and timeStamp:0.